nwn8/Applied_ML_Audio_Recognition/Readme.md

 ### Test Variants for ML accuracy vs Fingerprint Accuracy

 Can the machine learning model or fingerprint model match a variant of the original?

- Test the variants in the ML model by changing the location in Project_ML_Model.ipynb (section 5).
+ Test the variants in the ML model by changing the location value in Project_ML_Model.ipynb (section 5).
+Each change represents an audio variant data (mfcc, word count, unique word count) in the uploaded_song_database.

- Test the accuracy of the Fingerprints algorithm by changing the location.
+ Test the accuracy of the Fingerprints algorithm by changing the location value.
+Each change represents an audio variant fingerprint in the uploaded_song_database